 Integrating new technology into farming is already underway, with AI and drones in use in many major agricultural operations across the UK and worldwide.
 Rolling that out so that a wider range of enterprises can benefit from technology is at the heart of what the zone aims to achieve.

-Esther Stirling, head of agricultural disputes at HCR, explained: “We have a real wealth of agricultural expertise right across the firm and a very strong technology team; bringing them together in this space is an obvious step for us, especially as we have a long-standing partnership with the Three Counties Showground.
+Denise Wilkinson, head of the Agriculture and Estates Team at HCR, explained: “We have a real wealth of agricultural expertise right across the firm and a very strong technology team; bringing them together in this space is an obvious step for us, especially as we have a long-standing partnership with the Three Counties Showground.

 “With food security now very much on the agenda, new technology can be at the heart of the way we farm in the future.